By Todd F. Cope

 “I believe you were a nurse,” Susan replied.

 “That’s right, I trained before I was married, and my training has served me well over the years,” Joanne said.
-“As you know, my home seems to have become the neighborhood dispensary.”
+“As you know, my home seems to have become the neighborhood dispensary of medical advice.”

 “Yes, I know,” Susan acknowledged as she pointed to her abdomen.